Kata Tjuta and Uluru; exploring the Red Centre

 West MacDonnell Ranges

 The West MacDonnell Ranges are a stunning mountain range.
 They stretch over 160 kilometres west of Alice Springs.
-The ranges are popular for hiking, camping, and scenic photos of the waterholes.
-Many sites are of cultural importance for the Aboriginal people
+It’s a vast ancient landscape featuring striking red quartzite gorges, chasms and waterholes.
+The ranges are popular for hiking, camping, and taking photos.
+The ranges also hold deep cultural significance for the Aboriginal people.

 After returning to Alice Springs, we explored the West MacDonnell Ranges